min2ha/ukwa-site/content/target/43489/index.en.md

   "subject": "EU Referendum"
 }

-# Saint, The: St Andrews University Student Newspaper: TURN OUT FOR WHAT: Thomas Claridge discusses why Benefit makeup, Colin Firth’s Oscar, and British rabbits all benefit from EU membership.

 An article discussing the benefits of EU membership and the implications that leaving might have upon students as well as society as a whole.